SUPERAndroidAnalyzer/super/README.md

 ## Usage ##

 SUPER is very easy to use.
-Just download the desired *.apk* into the *downloads* folder and use the name as an argument when running the program.
+Just download the desired *.apk* into the *downloads* folder (create that folder if necessary) and use the name as an argument when running the program.
 After the execution, a detailed report will appear in the *results* folder with that application name.
 There are a few usage options available:

 ```
 USAGE: